On the $nk-attack Roman Dominating Number of a Graph: Optimality

+Note Proposition \ref{prop: 2adj0} still holds for $G_1$, so we can repeat this process for every vertex $t_i$ for $2 \leq i \leq k$.
+We will end with a subgraph $G_k$ with a minimum \taRD labeling $\ell_{G_k}$ where every vertex in $V_2$ has an $epn$ in $G_k$ producing a matching $M_k$ with the desired condition. \end{proof}

-Now that we have a more precise understanding of how the label sets 0 and 2 interact in a minimum labeling, we can use the number of $eccd$'s subgraphs in a graph to indicate the graph's optimal number.
-While it may seem that the two properties are completely unrelated, we discuss a similar theorem in Section \ref{sec: Mengers}.
-For notation, if $S$ is a set of end-coupled center disjoint $P_5$ subgraphs of $G$, we will say $S$ is an $\ECCD{G}$.
-Given a graph $G$, let $ \mathbb{S}= \{S: S \text{ is an } \ECCD{G}\}$.
-So $\mathbb{S}$ is the set of all subsets of end-coupled center disjoint $P_5$ subgraphs of $G$. \begin{theorem} The optimal number (recall Definition \ref{def: optimality}) of a finite graph $G$ is equal to the maximum number of distinct end-coupled center disjoint $P_5$ subgraphs in $G$:
+Now we can proceed to find the optimal number.
+Given a graph $G$, let $\mathbb{S}= \{S: S \text{ is a eccd set of } G \}$. \begin{theorem} The optimal number (recall Definition \ref{def: optimality}) of a graph $G$ is equal to the maximum number of distinct end-coupled center disjoint $P_5$ subgraphs in $G$:

 \end{theorem}